Elizabeth Reiter

 Elizabeth Reiter is an American operatic soprano who has been based at the Oper Frankfurt from 2013, where she covered a broad repertoire from Armida in Handel's Rinaldo to the double role Renee/Alice in the German premiere of Olga Neuwirth's Lost Highway.
 She performed at international opera houses and festivals, such as singing Zerlina in Mozart's Don Giovanni in Tanglewood, conducted by James Levine.

 Career

 Reiter was born in Chicago where she was a member in the Lyric Opera's children's choir.
-She sang as a child in over 100 productions, for example in Puccini's La Bohème and Tosca, Ponchielli's La Gioconda, Boito's Mefistofele, Bizet's Carmen, Tchaikovsky's Queen of Spades, Verdi's Otello and Humperdinck's Hansel and Gretel at the Lyric Opera.
+She sang as a child in over 100 performances, for example in Puccini's La Bohème and Tosca, Ponchielli's La Gioconda, Boito's Mefistofele, Bizet's Carmen, Tchaikovsky's Queen of Spades, Verdi's Otello and Humperdinck's Hansel and Gretel at the Lyric Opera.
 At the age of 16, Reiter made her professional debut as Young Maria Celeste in the world premiere of Glass's Galileo Galilei (Chicago’s Goodman Theatre, Brooklyn Academy of Music, and London’s Barbican Center).
 She studied at the Manhattan School of Music and the Curtis Institute of Music where she performed several roles in the opera program.
 She took part in the Metropolitan Opera National Council Auditions.